pepollms/tracker/_doc/op_3_operations.md

 ## Updating In-Favor Value

-In-Favor values in the database are updated by importing the In-Favor message collection or manually adding/setting a precinct in-favor value.
+In-favor values in the database are updated by importing the in-favor message collection or manually adding/setting a precinct in-favor value.

 There are three ways to update the in-favor values:

-1. Add a value to the current precinct in-favor value
+1. Add a value to the current precinct in-favor value;
-2. Import one or more CSV files containing precincts and in-favor values to be add to the current precinct in-favor values
+2. Import one or more _in-favor data files_ to be added to the current precinct in-favor values;l
 3. Set the current precinct in-favor value

 The _data management script_ does all three ways and the _import script_ does the second.
-Importing the precinct in-favor values to be added requires that the CSV files be in the _import directory_ `<project>/_data/to_import/current`.
+Importing the _in-favor data files_ requires that the CSV files be in the _import directory_ `<project>/_data/to_import/current`.

 The following command will add the specified value `4` to the current in-favor value of the precinct whose id is `100` using the _data management script_.